chenkuochou/furucombo-retrospect/README.md

 Once a contract was valid at `_exec`, a delegate call will then be executed.
 That exposes a vulnerability where the AaveV2 proxy was registered valid.

-The attacker then spoofed AaveV2 Proxy by setting up `initialize(this, "")` to set the implementation to the attacker storage.
+The attacker spoofed AaveV2 proxy by setting up `initialize(this, "")` to set the implementation to the attacker storage.

 A double-delegation chain was then employed to the attacker address and transfer funds using `transferFrom()` from victims that approved the Furucombo contract beforehand.